ant-lahaie/getcleandata/Readme.md

 run_analysis.R : data wrangling script

-dataFiltered.csv : original data narrowed to means and standard deviations with descriptive labels
+dataFiltered.txt : original data narrowed to means and standard deviations with descriptive labels

-dataFilteredAveraged.csv : dataFiltered.csv summarized by averaging all variables over each subject and activity
+dataFilteredAveraged.txt : dataFiltered.txt summarized by averaging all variables over each subject and activity

 Other files unchanged from the UCI dataset.